taldelarosa/YTmigrateWL/README.md

-# YTmigrateWL – YouTube 'Watch Later' Exporter & Cleaner
+# YTmigrateWL – YouTube Playlist Exporter & Manager

-RepoScribe is a powerful two-step tool designed to help you rescue, archive, and manage your YouTube "Watch Later" playlist.
-If your "Watch Later" has become an unmanageable backlog of hundreds or thousands of videos, this tool is for you.
+RepoScribe is a powerful two-step tool designed to help you rescue, archive, and manage your YouTube playlists.
+If your "Watch Later" has become an unmanageable backlog of hundreds or thousands of videos, or you want to export and backup multiple playlists, this tool is for you.

 It allows you to:

-1. **Export** your entire "Watch Later" playlist—including titles and IDs—into clean, usable CSV files using your browser's cookies.
+1. **Export** any number of your YouTube playlists—including titles and IDs—into clean, usable CSV files using your browser's cookies.
-2. **Archive** these videos by creating a new, timestamped, private playlist on your YouTube account.
+2. **Archive** these videos by creating new, timestamped, private playlists on your YouTube account.
 3. **Securely Clear** your entire "Watch Later" playlist, giving you a fresh start.

 ## Why Does This Tool Exist?

-The native YouTube "Watch Later" playlist is a black box.
-It lacks essential features for management:
+The native YouTube playlist management is a black box.
+It lacks essential features:

-* There is no native "Export" functionality.
+* There is no native "Export" functionality for playlists.
 * You cannot sort, filter, or easily manage videos in bulk.
 * Clearing a large playlist requires deleting videos one by one, which is incredibly tedious.
+* No easy way to backup multiple playlists at once.

 This tool solves these problems by using a robust Python script to extract the data and an interactive Node.js script to manage your playlists via the YouTube API.